Vetting API

 Keywords

 The Vetting API will analyze the following input values to calculate a Risk Score.
-Every API call requires the apikey and either an ip, an email, or a domain value.
+Every API call requires the apikey and either an ip, email, domain, or link value.
 However, the more keyword and value pairs provided, the better and more detailed the analysis.
 API call Keywords must be lowercase.
 Please follow value formats listed below.

 Keyword | Value and Format |